DoNOF/DoNOF-Documentation/docs/input.rst

 At present, DoNOF requires to read the basis set for any calculation from the input file.

-Regarding the format, for historical reasons we employ the format used in GAMESS US software package.
+For historical reasons, we employ the format used in GAMESS US software package.
 You will find corresponding basis for any atomic element in https://www.basissetexchange.org/.
 You must choose the "GAMESS US" format in the "Download basis set" box.
 In addition, you can use "Advanced" options from the "Download basis set" box to activate different options and versions of the basis set in the "GAMESS US" format, for instance, the "Optimize General Contractions" option.

 Many examples are shown in the "Examples" section.